Where did Prosecutions Occur?

 Information concerning the race of the defendants was dependent, like all the report data, on information contained within court, police, or jail records.
 This information is notoriously unreliable, particularly when it comes to recording ethnicity and multiracial identity.
 At times, documents reported inconsistent racial or ethnic identities for the same defendant, failed to separate race from ethnicity, or neglected to record race or ethnicity at all.

-To the extent that the files did contain data on race and ethnicity, they indicated, that 143 of the 210 defendants were white, 30 were Black, 13 were Native American, 9 were Latinx, and 15 had no information with respect to either race or ethnicity.
+To the extent that the files did contained data on defendant’s race and ethnicity, 280 of the 412 defendants were reported as white, 63 as Black, 19 as Indigenous, 19 as Latine, 1 as non-Hispanic multiracial, and in 30 cases, no information was reported with respect to race or ethnicity.

 What was the Defendants’ Economic Status?

-Slightly more than three-quarters of the defendants were low-income individuals.
-Indicators such as receiving court-appointed counsel or receiving a means-tested benefit like public housing, Temporary Assistance for Needy Families, Medicaid, or Supplemental Nutrition Assistance were taken into account.
+More than three-quarters of the defendants were low-income individuals.
+We took indicators such as receiving court-appointed counsel or receiving a means-tested benefit like public housing, Temporary Assistance for Needy Families, Medicaid, or Supplemental Nutrition Assistance into account.

 What were the Pregnancy Outcomes in the Cases?